department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/eligibility.md

 ---
 layout: page-breadcrumbs.html
-title: Eligibility For Vocational Rehab And Employment
+title: Eligibility For VA Vocational Rehab And Employment
-heading: Eligibility for Vocational Rehab and Employment
+heading: Eligibility for VA Vocational Rehab and Employment
 display_title: Eligibility
-description: Find out if you're eligible for VA Vocational Rehab and Employment as a Veteran or service member with a service-connected disability that limits your ability to work.
-Review the different vocational rehabilitation eligibility requirements for Veterans and active-duty service members.
+description: Review VA Vocational Rehab and Employment (VR&amp;E) eligibility requirements for Veterans and active-duty service members.
+If you have a service-connected disability that limits your ability, you may be eligible for vocational rehabilitation services.
-keywords: vocational rehab, vocational rehabilitation eligibility, vocational rehab services
+keywords: vocational rehab, vocational rehabilitation eligibility, vocational rehab services, vocational rehab va eligibility
 order: 2
 template: detail-page
 majorlinks: